headforwards-spd/headforwards-website/src/pages/info-pages/build-strong-relationships.md

     isRightImage: false
     type: image-copy-component
     title: A team dynamic focused on equality and respect
+    content:
+      - type: markdown
         text: >-
           From the moment someone joins Headforwards, they’re treated as a valued member of the team – creating the feeling that they can come to work, be listened to and respected, and make a genuine difference to the client’s business.

           With the freedom to collaborate and the openness to explore new ideas, Headforwards builds strong relationships within its teams and across the whole company every day.
   - quote: >-
       Relationships within the company work so well because everyone has equal value.
 It’s a flat structure – everyone is listened to, everyone is